hapostgres/pg_auto_failover/docs/ref/reference.rst

       candidate-priority  get candidate property from the monitor

     pg_autoctl get formation
-      number-sync-standbys  get number_sync_standbys for a formation from the monitor
+      settings              get replication settings for a formation from the monitor number-sync-standbys  get number_sync_standbys for a formation from the monitor

     pg_autoctl set